sharpcleanersnj/sharpcleanersnj.github.io/_pages/contact.md

 permalink: /contact/
 ---

-Please feel free to contact us with the form below.
+Please use the form below to send us a message with any questions or comments.
 We will do our best to get back to you right away.
-You can also reach us by phone at any of our four locations.
+We also welcome you to visit us or call us at any of our four locations.
 <br>
 <table style="width: 103.226%; border-collapse: collapse; height: 404px;">
 <tbody>